aduros/wasm4/site/docs/guides/basic-drawing.md

 ## The `DRAW_COLORS` Register

-`DRAW_COLORS` is a set of 4 indexes into `PALETTE`.
-Drawing functions use these indexes to decide which colors to use, and what to use them for.
+`DRAW_COLORS` is a set of 4 indices into `PALETTE`.
+Drawing functions use these indices to decide which colors to use, and what to use them for.

-`DRAW_COLORS` is a 16 bit value that holds 4 indexes.
+`DRAW_COLORS` is a 16 bit value that holds 4 indices.
 Bits 0-3 (the least significant bits) hold the first draw color, bits 4-7 hold the second draw color, and so on.

 Setting a draw color to `1` means use `PALETTE` color 1 for that draw color.
 The same applies